bookofproofs/bookofproofs.github.io/_sources/history/15th-century/durer.md

 * For the engraving Adam and Eve made in 1504, Dürer described the intricate ruler and compass constructions which he made to construct the figures.
 * It was not only the mathematical theory of proportion which influenced Dürer's art at this period, but also his mastery of perspective through his study of geometry.
 * During the ten years after 1496 Dürer went from a relatively unknown artist to someone with a wide reputation as both an artist and a mathematician.
-* His father had died in 1502 and Dürer was left to care for his invalid, and nearly blind, mother.
 * It was a difficult life and one in which Dürer's health began to suffer.
 * From 1505 to 1507 Dürer made a second visit to Italy, spending much time again in Venice.
 * It was a very different visit from his first, with Dürer now more interested in his international fame than in learning about art.